opendevstack/ods-core/ods-document-generation-svc/README.md

-# Provisioning App
+# ODS Document Generation Service

-The ODS document generation service that transforms document templates in a remote Bitbucket repository into PDF documents, used from the Release manager quickstarter
+The ODS document generation service that transforms document templates in a remote Bitbucket repository into PDF documents, used from the Release manager quickstarter.

+Its code can be found at Github: https://github.com/opendevstack/ods-document-generation-svc

 # Setup